 Enter the WordPress “White Screen of Death”

 This process also applies for any indication of a possible conflict.
-Buttons not working, posts not saving — anything that isn’t working as it should.
+Buttons not working, editor not working, posts not saving — anything that isn’t working properly.
 By going through this process you can eliminate a conflict as the cause.
-In the majority of cases you’ll find you actually discover the cause of the conflict so that you can address it and get things working again as they should.
+In the majority of cases you’ll find you actually discover the cause of the conflict so that you can address it and get things up and running again!

 If you can’t get into your WordPress Admin Dashboard and only have a blank white screen when you try — you most likely have a conflict of some sort.
 Could be a plugin or plugins, your theme or even something as common as the latest WordPress update.

 Plugins that are not maintained and tested to be compatible with the latest version of WordPress can cause a conflict after a WordPress update.
+As can very old themes.
 Developers can easily keep up with WordPress future Planned Versions so that their plugins and themes do not break when a new version is released.
 It’s best to avoid plugins or themes that do not make this effort.

 AUTOMATIC UPDATE TIP: